Our Governing Document

 Shall be responsible for being a champion for his or her designated action area (Economic, Social, Environmental Justice).

 Shall be responsible for becoming competent on policy related to his or her action area and educating other members about relevant policy.

 Shall be responsible for working with other like-minded progressive organizations that specialize in the same action area.

 Shall be responsible for submitted committee reports to the Board at regularly scheduled Board meetings.
 These reports should be made available to general membership no less than fourteen (14) days after Board meetings.

-Chairperson of the Board.
+President of the Board.

 Shall be responsible for determining the best dates, times and locations for Board meetings dependent upon the ability of other Board members to attend.

 Shall be responsible for conducting the board meeting according to Roberts Rules of Order and, as such, must be familiar with them.